norahine/time-bucket/README.md

 ![Time entry screen](https://raw.githubusercontent.com/norahine/time-bucket/master/public/github_images/tracking_screenshot.png)

-All you activities will be added to a calendar and you can see them in the "Reports" section of the app.
+All your activities will be added to a calendar and you can see them in the "Reports" section of the app.

 ![Reports screen](https://raw.githubusercontent.com/norahine/time-bucket/master/public/github_images/reports_screenshot.png)